The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows: DETAILS ON TYPE I GRBS

 \paragraph{GRB 050709.}This GRB was localized by \emph{HETE-2} \citep{Villasenor050709} and was the very first Type I GRB for which an optical afterglow was discovered \citep{Hjorth050709, Fox050709, Covino050709}, it was also marginally detected in the NIR \citep{Fox050709}.
 The subarcsecond localization was possible through the late detection of the X-ray afterglow with \emph{Chandra}.
-The burst was localized to a star-forming dwarf galaxy at $z=0.1606\pm0.0001$ \citep{Fox050709, Covino050709, ProchaskaSGRB}, immediately emphasizing the possibility of Type I GRBs to also come from galaxies with current star formation, just like Type Ia SNe.
-The burst itself has $\TNT=0.07\pm0.01$ s at high energies, was multispiked but had a low peak energy, and was followed by a bump of soft extended emission that has $\TNT=130\pm7$ s \citep{Villasenor050709}.
+The burst was localized to a star-forming dwarf galaxy at $z=0.1606\pm0.0001$ \citep{Fox050709, Covino050709, ProchaskaSGRB}, immediately emphasizing the possibility of Type I GRBs to also occur in galaxies with ongoing star formation, just like Type Ia SNe.
+The burst itself had $\TNT=0.07\pm0.01$ s at high energies, was multispiked but had a low peak energy, and was followed by a bump of soft extended emission that had $\TNT=130\pm7$ s \citep{Villasenor050709}.
 Details on our construction of the afterglow light curve and SED, and the evidence for dust along the line of sight, can be found in \cite{Ferrero050813}.

 \paragraph{GRB 050724.}This \emph{Swift}-localized GRB featured more ``firsts''.
-It was similar to GRB 050709 in the sense that it consisted of a short, hard spike of 0.25 s duration, some further emission \citep[$\TNT=3.0\pm1.0$ s][]{Barthelmy050724} and a bump of soft extended emission \citep[total $\TNT=152.4\pm9.2$ s,][]{Campana050724}.
+It was similar to GRB 050709 in the sense that it consisted of a short, hard spike of 0.25 s duration, some further emission \citep[$\TNT=3.0\pm1.0$ s,][]{Barthelmy050724} and a bump of soft extended emission \citep[total $\TNT=152.4\pm9.2$ s,][]{Campana050724}.
 The X-ray afterglow was bright and featured, for the first time, two late X-ray flares \citep{Campana050724}.
 Follow-up observations with \emph{Chandra} showed that the afterglow was not strongly collimated \citep{Grupe050724}.
 GRB 050724 was the first Type I GRB with a clearly detected NIR afterglow and a radio afterglow \citep{Berger050724}, and it was the first time that a GRB was securely associated with a galaxy that had no contemporaneous star formation \citep{Barthelmy050724, Berger050724, Gorosabel050724}, residing in a lone elliptical galaxy at $z=0.2576\pm0.0004$ \citep{Berger050724, ProchaskaSGRB}.
 Afterglow data is taken from \cite{Berger050724}, and \cite{Malesani050724}.